elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 ---

-### Caution should be used when using the return statement.
+### You should use caution when using the return statement.
 What is the most important thing to remember when using a return statement?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The most important thing to remember when using the return statement is add a semi-colon and never add a newline between return and the value.</div><br />
+  <div><strong>Interview Response:</strong> The most important thing to remember when using the return statement is to add a semi-colon and never add a new line between the return and the value.</div><br />
-  <div><strong>Technical Response:</strong> The most important thing to remember when using the return statement is add a semi-colon and never add a newline between return and the value.<br /><br />
-  </div><br />

   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>